 The 1829 Society recognizes donors who provide foundational support to RIT with lifetime giving or current pledges of $100,000 to $999,999.
 Named after the founding of the Athenaeum, which is the first of the organizations from which RIT directly descends, the generous financial commitments of 1829 Society donors help RIT provide life-changing scholarships, research fellowships, and interdisciplinary academic programs and student organizations that enrich the student experience.
 These donors receive priority communications from university leadership, are invited to special events throughout the year, and are provided opportunities to engage with faculty and students who are impacted by their generosity.

-Grace Watson Society
+Grace Watson Society of Distinction

-Grace Watson Society donors are RIT’s most prestigious supporters whose lifetime giving or current pledges total $1 million or more, transforming the landscape of RIT and the lives of Tigers both now and for years to come, just like Grace Watson.
+Grace Watson Society of Distinction donors are RIT’s most prestigious supporters whose lifetime giving or current pledges total $1 million or more, transforming the landscape of RIT and the lives of Tigers both now and for years to come, just like Grace Watson.
 Ms. Watson was an unassuming Rochester resident who attended RIT and who felt that RIT’s educational programs had a unique and progressive aspect to them.
 She left a percentage of her estate to RIT which enabled the purchase of 1,300 acres of land in Henrietta that campus currently calls home.
-Our Grace Watson Society donors receive our highest level of recognition, exclusive access to university leaders, invitations to exclusive events, engagement with students and faculty, and ongoing communication and information that demonstrates how lifetime giving enables RIT to fulfill its mission, plan for the future and empower the world’s future leaders, creators, innovators and entrepreneurs.
+Our Grace Watson Society of Distinction donors receive our highest level of recognition, exclusive access to university leaders, invitations to exclusive events, engagement with students and faculty, and ongoing communication and information that demonstrates how lifetime giving enables RIT to fulfill its mission, plan for the future and empower the world’s future leaders, creators, innovators and entrepreneurs.

 The Ellingson Society honors those individuals and families who have informed us of their planned gifts that in the future will fund RIT’s greatest needs.
 The Ellingson Society is named for RIT President Mark Ellingson and his wife Marcia, who propelled RIT to a new level of national and world prominence, as well as established an endowed trust that continues to help students today.
 The thoughtful planning of Ellingson Society donors ensures unlimited possibilities for students and faculty for generations to come.
 They are able to engage with fellow donors through events and receive periodic communications that demonstrate the impact of creating a lasting legacy at RIT.